tremorlabs/tinybird-utils/README.md

 }
 ```

-The config values can be set in one of the `TbConfigProvider`s child components using the `TbConfigContext` and provided set functions.
+The config values can be set in one of the `TbConfigProvider`s child components using the `TbConfigContext` and the provided setters:

 ```jsx
 // Example.tsx